mwat56/kaliber/README.md

 Why, you may ask, would you need an username/password file anyway?
 Well, there may be several reasons one of which could be Copyright problems.

-If not all your books are in the public domain and Copyright-free in most countries you may _not make them publically available_.
+If not all your books are in the public domain and Copyright-free in most countries you may _not make them publicly available_.
 In that case you're most likely the only actual remote user allowed to access the books in your library.
 Depending on your country's legislation you may or may not include your family members.
 If in doubt please consult a Copyright expert.